Twinkie Layer Cake for a Friend's 50th #SundayFunday

 Place the bottom layer on your serving plate or platter.
 Add a dollop of filling and spread to the edges, then place another layer on top.
 Repeat until all of the layers are used.
 Then smooth the filling over the top and along the sides.
 Decorate with sprinkles, if using.

 Happy birthday, Kevin!
 I still don't know whether or not you really love Twinkies.
-But I had fun making this year's version.
+But I had fun making this version.